Greece national under-19 football team: 2012 European Under-19 Championship in Estonia

 opportunity and, a few minutes later, captain Katidis scored the first of his two goals.
 Even when the Greeks were also reduced to ten in the second half, they continued to dominate, even though substitute Betinho set up a nail-biting finish by making it 3–2 with a late goal.

 The first was marked by the dismissal of Greek keeper Stefanos Kapino during added time at the end of the first half, when his team were leading 1–0.
 But the first action by reserve keeper Sokratis Dioudis was to save the ensuing penalty.
 England took the upper hand after equalising in the 56th minute but failed to beat Dioudis and were beaten by a counterattack in the 18th minute of extra-time.

 In the final, against Spain both sides displayed admirable speed in transitions both from defence into attack and vice versa.
-While Spain’s No17, Gerard Deulofeu, operating on the right wing after the break, was a constant menace with his incisive dribbling movements, the Greeks, meanwhile, threatened with inswinging corners and free kicks from Kostas Stafylidis and Giannis Gianniotas respectively.
+While Spain's No. 17, Gerard Deulofeu, operating on the right wing after the break, was a constant menace with his incisive dribbling movements, the Greeks, meanwhile, threatened with inswinging corners and free kicks from Kostas Stafylidis and Giannis Gianniotas respectively.
 Ten minutes before the end of the game, Gerard Deulofeu went to the byline and forced a save from the Greek keeper, Sokratis Dioudis, with a dangerous cutback.
 One minute later, and the decisive moment of the match arrived.
 With great tenacity, Spanish full-back Jonny stole the ball from the Greeks just inside their own half.
 Within the blink of an eye, the ball was transferred to right-wing partner Gerard Deulofeu.
 The latter ran to the heart of the Greek defence and slid a perfectly weighted, subtle through pass to his fellow winger, Jesé who scored the only goal.